PoliticalGraveyard.com

 Gravolet, E. W., Jr. (d.
 1969) — also known as Kelly Gravolet — of Davant, Plaquemines Parish, La.
 Democrat.
 Member of Louisiana state house of representatives, 1950.
 Died in 1969.
 Interment at St. Thomas Catholic Church Cemetery, Pointe-a-la-Hache, La.

-Gravolet, Kelly See E. W. Gravolet, Jr.
+Gravolet, Kelly See E. W. Gravolet Jr.

-Grawe, Paul H. — Independent Republican candidate for U.S. Representative from Minnesota 1st District, 1986.
+Grawe, Paul H. — Republican.
+Independent Republican candidate for U.S. Representative from Minnesota 1st District, 1986.
 Still living as of 1986.

-GRAWN (Soundex G650) — See also BRAWNER, DEGRAW, GAWN, GRAIN, GRAN, GRAWE, MAGRAW, MCGRAW, MEGRAW, RAWN, STRAWN.
+GRAWN (Soundex G650) — See also BRAWN, BRAWNER, DEGRAW, GAWN, GRAHN, GRAIN, GRAN, GRANE, GRAW, GRAWE, GRAWUNDER, MAGRAW, MCGRAW, MEGRAW, RAWN, STRAWN.

 GRAWN: See also James T. Milliken — William Grawn Milliken

-GRAY (Soundex G600) — See also ARGY, CRAY, DEGRAY, DORADO-GRAY, GARRY, GARY, GRADY, GRAU, GRAYBILL, GRAYDON, GRAYE, GRAYOT, GRAYSON, GREW, GREY, GROAH, GROH, GROW, GROWE, GRUE, PRAY.
+GRAY (Soundex G600) — See also ARGY, CRAY, DEGRAY, DORADO-GRAY, GARAY, GARRY, GARY, GRACY, GRADY, GRAU, GRAW, GRAYBEAL, GRAYBILL, GRAYCE, GRAYDON, GRAYE, GRAYOT, GRAYS, GRAYSON, GREY, MCGRAY, PRAY.

 Gray, A. Dial — Republican.
-Presidential Elector for North Carolina, 2000.
+Candidate for Presidential Elector for North Carolina.
 Still living as of 2000.

 Gray, Adella — of Fayetteville, Washington County, Ark.
 Democrat.
 Delegate to Democratic National Convention from Arkansas, 2004.
 Female.
 Still living as of 2004.